MindrustUK/Heatmiser-for-home-assistant/README.md

 This is a work in progress for adding Heatmiser Neo-hub support to Home Assistant (https://home-assistant.io/), I maintain this as a weekend project only so don't expect fast updates but feel free to raise issues as needed.

+# Known issues - Read me first!
+For some reason Heatmiser have labeled the API used by this intergration as "Legacy API".
+Please note if your intergration stops working, or doesn't work on initial installation, please check the phone app and enable "Legacy API" support.

 # Installation:

 Before starting installation you should know the IP address of the Neo-hub.
 If you don't know the IP address, use one of the approaches suggested below to find your neo-hubs IP address.